What is Horizon 2020?

 Northern Ireland Contact Point (NICP) Network

 The NICP network is a resource available to all potential applicants from Northern Ireland who are interested in engaging with Horizon 2020.
-Amongst other activities, this support will take the form of
+Northern Ireland-based NICP network members can provide support in the form of:

 - organising relevant events/workshops